 How do I get to be in the Fringe?

 Most Bath Fringe shows are self-promoting under the Fringe banner, or promoted by Bath venues: we actually do only a few core bookings ourselves (under 10% of this programme).
 Although we are always interested in receiving details about new shows, theatre companies, unusual cabaret & street acts, music of all sorts, and anything else you see or don’t see in our programme, we can only use a very small part of the material we get sent.
+We are not programming a music venue this year, though there will be some Fringe promotions at other venues.
 Programming is mostly done from December to February but it’s not impossible for there to be spaces nearer the festival time itself.
 NB: our office isn’t regularly staffed over the summer, we have to do other work then, and it’s always best to EMail rather than phone or post.
 Facebook messages & tweets aren’t ideal for that either.

 If you’re interested in the Visual Arts Programme, we can pass enquiries on, but those events are run to a different timetable and by different people to the rest of the Fringe.
 You should find more about that on their website.

-The process has a deadline of January 31st.
 If you don’t get a place that way, there is still time to do the regular Fringe event process, using a different venue (which you or the venue will have to organise).If you’re interested in a non-theatre space, or one of Bath’s other theatres, there’s the general Fringe application process, which starts/started in January, EMail wendy[at]bathfringe.co.uk.
-If you’re interested in one of the other regular Theatre spaces (The Rondo, Old Theatre Royal, school theatres), they all have their own (non-centralised) room booking processes too, so you’d be advised to contact the venues as well.
+If you’re interested in one of the other regular Theatre spaces (Old Theatre Royal, school theatres), they all have their own (non-centralised) room booking processes too, so you’d be advised to contact the venues as well.